 Lesson 1 The Chief Goal of the Church

-Welcome to Setting Captives Free and our course, The Gospel and The Church.
+Welcome to Setting Captives Free and our course, The Gospel for The Church.
 We’re glad to have you here studying the gospel with us.

 Are you a pastor (or church member) looking to have a greater gospel focus in your church or personal life?
 Many pastors have sent their church members to Setting Captives Free to find freedom through the gospel of Jesus Christ, for “if the Son sets you free, you will be free indeed” (John 8:36 ESV).